nvonpentz/go-blockchain/README.md

 * A response of a blockchain (ID = 3)
 * A request to send a blockchain (ID = 4)

-When a communication is sent over the network, it is parsed by the `listenToConnection()` go routine, and redirects the information to the appropriate channel.
+When a communication is sent over the network, it is parsed by the `listenToConnection()` go routine, and redirects the Datarmation to the appropriate channel.

 ## Why Private?
 This is a private blockchain, which means it cannot easily be run beyond a private network because of the challenges of getting past routers and NAT.
 Theoretically this blockchain would work as public blockchain if users setup port forwarding on their router, or if universal plug and play (UPNP) was implemented.